 Local, direct support is usually the best way to meet pupils' needs.
-If parents/carers have any questions about their child's progress or well-being at school, they should discuss these first with Ruth Verner, Acting Head Teacher.
+If parents/carers have any questions about their child's progress or well-being at school, they should discuss these first with Shirley Stuart, Head Teacher.
 Please contact the school office to arrange an appointment.

-Our Pupil Support Teacher works closely with Class Teachers to plan for, and provide, additional support catered to individual needs of individual pupils.
+Our Pupil Support Teachers work closely with Class Teachers to plan for, and provide, additional support catered to individual needs of individual pupils.
 Our Childcare and Education Worker/Youth Worker also works closely with pupils to provide pastoral care.